 Hiptipico specializes in vibrantly colored handmade goods from Guatemala, primarily made by artisans from indigenous cultures.
 The ethical fashion brand sells everything from handbags and shoes to colorful camera straps, all 100% handcrafted and created using traditional techniques.
-Each product lets you read a little more about the artisan who crafted it and as the company is located full time in Guatemala, they are able to cultivate deep relationships with the artisans, who set their own prices and hours.
+As the company is located full time in Guatemala, they are able to cultivate deep relationships with the artisans, who set their own prices and hours.
 You can even learn more about the artisans who make each piece on their website.

 Socks are a classic holiday go-to that can cause groans when opened, but what if those socks actually made a difference?
-Conscious Step sells organic and fair trade certified socks knit in India for both men and women—though most styles are for men.
+Conscious Step sells organic and fair trade certified socks knit in India for both men and women.
 Collaborating with a wide range of charities, you can select your socks based on the cause, from treating HIV to providing clean water.
 For every pair purchased, a fixed fee goes directly to the partner charity, helping make tangible change around the world.

 The Brave Collection